Development Application Tracking

 - a request cannot be made after an appeal against the determination made to the Land and Environment Court has been disposed of by the Court

 After the review, Council may confirm or change the determination.
-You will also need to pay the related review fee as outlined in Tamworth Regional Council 2019/2020 Fees and Charges.
+You will also need to pay the related review fee as outlined in Council's fees and charges (PDF 1.7MB).

 I disagree with my determination